pandaero/42_Core_Inception/notes.md

 The script will check for the image to be correctly downloaded.
 It includes a VM-starting section, however the VM is going to be set-up using the VirtualBox GUI as well.

 #### Operating System Set-Up
+It is a good idea to save snapshots of the machine at key stages of the set-up.
+The first would be after successfully booting up for the first time.
+##### `setup-alpine` Command
+This command will provide a guided set-up for system elements (used values in brackets):
+- input (us - us keyboard)
+- hostname (localhost) - default {press `Enter`}
+- network (default) - default
+- root user password (take note, uppercase + lowercase + digit)
+- timezone (UTC) - default
+- network proxy (none) - default
+- NTP client (chrony) - default
+- system download mirrors (f)
+- Additional user (loginname / password)
+- ssh server (openssh) - default
+- machine disk (virtual machine hard disk)
+- disk partitioning (lvmsys)
+After running the command and creating the partitions, we will reboot the machine (`reboot` command).
+Note that the first time we booted from the OS image.
+Now we will want to boot from the machine hard disk.
+A great point for a second snapshot is after this boot.

+##### Network Interfaces
-Very importantly, the network interface must be set-up ([documentation](https://wiki.alpinelinux.org/wiki/Configure_Networking)), to do this we edit the `/etc/network/interfaces` and add the ethernet adapter with the following lines:
+Very importantly, the network interface must be set-up ([documentation](https://wiki.alpinelinux.org/wiki/Configure_Networking)), this should have been done by the `setup-alpine` command, but to do this manually we would edit the `/etc/network/interfaces` and add the ethernet adapter with the following lines:
 ```
 auto eth0
 iface eth0 inet dhcp